basardemir/Restaurant-Management-App/docs/source/user/member1.rst

 .. figure:: signup.png
       :scale: 50 %
-      :alt: Sign Up Page
+      :alt: Signup Page

-      The Sign Up Page of the application.
+      The Signup Page of the application.

 Profile